Dr Lim Kay Kiat

-Dr Lim Kay Kiat obtained his medical degree from the National University of Singapore in 1996.
+Dr Lim obtained his medical degree from the National University of Singapore in 1996.
 He went on to pursue postgraduate training in Surgery and was admitted as a Member of the Royal of College of Surgeons of Edinburgh in 2001.
 The following year, he obtained a Masters of Medicine in Orthopaedic Surgery from the National University of Singapore and became a Fellow of the Royal College of Surgeons of Edinburgh in Orthopaedic Surgery in 2005.
-Being awarded a training grant from the SingHealth Talent Development Fund, Dr Lim was an Orthopaedic Fellow in the University of Toronto and underwent subspecialty training at St. Michael’s Hospital in Toronto, Canada between 2006 and 2007.
+Being awarded a training grant from the SingHealth Talent Development Fund, Dr Lim was a Foot and Ankle fellow in the University of Toronto and underwent subspecialty training at St. Michael’s Hospital in Toronto, Canada between 2006 and 2007.

-Dr Lim was the Director of the Foot and Ankle Service in Changi General Hospital.
-He performed the first total ankle replacement and was instrumental in pioneering the use of maggot debridement therapy in the treatment of diabetic foot ulcers there.
+Dr Lim has been practicing as a Consultant Orthopaedic Surgeon in Changi General Hospital and has also been the Director of the Foot and Ankle Service there.
+He performed the first total ankle replacement in Changi General Hospital and has been instrumental in pioneering the use of maggot debridement therapy in the treatment of diabetic foot ulcers there.
 As a surgeon also running a practice in the Changi Sports Medicine Centre, Dr Lim counts amongst his many patients, several S-League and National soccer players, junior and development team athletes as well as dancers with lower extremity injuries.

 He has a research interest in foot and ankle disorders and gait and has received several research grants and been published in major Orthopaedic scientific journals.
 In addition, Dr Lim has been involved in multi-centre international medical trials as the Singapore principle investigator.